simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

 Size of the navigation bar railway:

 - n limited to specified number of items
 - 0 no item limit
 - lower than 0 no railway
-	- Defaults to 5

 ### `READONLY_AS_PLAIN_TEXT`